Skip to content

 1 / 1

-The company prioritises suppliers in terms of risk, and measures compliance to sustainability policy commitments via questionnaires and inspections.
+The company prioritises suppliers regarding risk and measures compliance with sustainability policy commitments via questionnaires and inspections.

 • P